 The Master of Arts curriculum combines interdisciplinary studies, field trips, internship opportunities, and hands-on experience in organizing an exhibition.
 The first semester of the three-semester program features foundational coursework that emphasizes important background knowledge and vital skills.
 Studies include:

 - The International Art Market: This introduction to the art market focuses on the market’s historical development and its current structure.

 - History of Contemporary Art, 1945 to the Present: Postwar and contemporary art is currently the dominant period of art in the market, accounting for 52 percent of total auction sales by value in 2016.

 - Core Business Principles: This course provides an introduction to understanding business, comprising topics including accounting, finance and financial markets, and management.

-- Valuation and Appraisal: Students are introduced to advanced research methods in art and learn how the value of a work of art is determined.
+- Art Market Research and Valuation: Students are introduced to advanced research methods in art and learn how the value of a work of art is determined.

 - Art, Law, and Professional Ethics: This course introduces students to legal issues specific to the art market, including the legal responsibilities of galleries, auction houses, dealers, and collectors.

 The second semester builds on this foundational knowledge, delving deeper into the two main business models in the art world: the gallery and the auction house.
 (In recent years, galleries have accounted for roughly 50 percent market share; the auction business has comprised the remaining 50 percent.)
 Coursework includes: